umd-lhcb/ut-hw-doc/docs/burnin/lvr_operations/lvr_operations.md

         For future convenience: after scripts are stopped, `Ctrl` + `L` to clear, then up arrow to bring up the last command

+    !!! warning
+        The USB relay may still be closed (red LED on) after scripts are stopped, if the last measured temperature is higher than the lower target (31C).
+        Then the DC power supply will keep pushing the solenoid valve on (not ideal).
+        Therefore, after the next step, when thermal sensors are detached and cooled down to < 31C, run `CtrlServer.py` and `CtrlClient.py`.
+        The measured T would trigger the condition to switch the relay open (red LED off).
+Then stop the scripts.

 4. Disconnect the output cables, and detach the thermal sensors